Gold rose Wednesday as the Federal Reserve announced it would leave interest rates unchanged at its June meeting.

 The safe-haven yen firmed broadly on Monday, hitting a three-year peak against the euro and sterling and a six-week high versus the dollar.

 Gold rose for the fourth straight session and hit its highest since mid-May on Monday, driven by rising investor risk aversion.

 U.S. oil prices closed off session lows as the dollar rally lost momentum, but gloomy economic prospects abroad weighed.

 U.S. oil prices fell about 3 percent as the U.S. rig count rose for the second straight week and as a strong dollar again weighed.

 U.S. stocks closed lower, weighed by renewed growth concerns as benchmark yields hit record lows and investors looked ahead to the U.K. referendum.

-U.S. government debt prices were higher on Friday as investors looked to the release of fourth quarter GDP.
+U.S. government debt prices were higher on Friday as investors digested consumer sentiment data while overseas bond yields hit fresh record lows.